niklasschildhauer/ba-mediaqueries5/README.md

 </html>
 ```
 It is important that the script is added to the body, because the body element must be loaded in order to add the panel view.
 It is also important to note that CORS problems can occur when using the software locally on the computer.
-To avoid this, it is recommended to use a local server, for example through the WebStorm development environment.
+To avoid this, it is recommended to use a local server, for example through the WebStorm development environment (see [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server)).

 #### How to use the candidates...
 ##### ... in a Media Query